wp-plugins/social-bookmarks/readme.txt

 Furthermore, the plugin adds a section in the WordPress Dashboard that lets you customize it.
 You can enable/disable social bookmarking sites and exclude specific pages from the plugin.

 Also, you can add additional sites by uploading Site Packs to the plugin directory.

+== Changelog for 4.1.3 ==
+* The "Do not display the links on selected pages" option in the Admin section is now forces a fixed height.

 == Changelog for 4.1.2 ==
 * Added support for Twitter.